-Weak form of market efficiency is when past information related to prices is fully reflected in the current market prices and hence it cannot be used to earn excess return.
+Weak-form of market efficiency postulates that past market date is fully reflected in the current market prices such that no rule derived from study of historical trends can be used to earn excess return.

-Weak form of market efficiency is the weakest form of efficient market hypothesis (EMH).
-Semi-strong form of market efficiency and strong form of market efficiency are the two other forms of efficient market hypothesis.
+Weak-form of market efficiency is the weakest form of efficient market hypothesis (EMH).
+Semi-strong form and strong form of market efficiency are the two other forms of efficient market hypothesis.

-Prashant is a broker working at the Punjab Stock Exchange.
+Prashant recently started a job as a broker at the Punjab Stock Exchange.
 He has developed a recent interest in investments and has no prior experience.
-He observed that the price of Mohali Sports Equipment drops on Monday and rises on Friday.
-On 7 January 2013, he purchased 100 shares of MSE's stock for 11 INR per share.
-He was quite saddened to see that the price was 10.5 INR per share on Friday, 11 January 2013.
+He observed that the price of Mohali Sports rises on Monday and drops on Friday.
+One Friday, he purchased 100 shares of MSE's stock for 11 INR per share hoping to sell them on Monday and earn a profit.

 The market seems to be weak-form efficient, because it is not letting Prashant earn excess return by just picking stocks based on some past price pattern.